In a first for the competition, only a $1,000 second prize was given

 The finals were held at Stony Brook University’s Staller Recital Hall in Long Island, New York.
 The contestants performed pieces from Bach’s Partitas, Sonatas or Suites.
 The annual competition is open to string players aged 16 to 30 and specialises in performing works by Bach for unaccompanied bowed stringed instruments.

 Durrenberger is a 2022 graduate of the New England Conservatory in Boston, where she studied with Soovin Kim and Don Weilerstein.
-She has attended festivals such as the Marlboro Music Festival, Lake Champlain Chamber Music Festival, and Four Seasons Spring Workshop.
+She has attended festivals such as the Marlboro Music Festival, Lake Champlain Chamber Music Festival and Four Seasons Spring Workshop.
 She also completed her bachelor’s at the Cleveland Institute of Music under the tuition of Jaime Laredo.
 She currently serves on the violin faculty at the New England Conservatory Preparatory School where she teaches violin lessons and coaches chamber music.

-Currently based in New York City, Durrenberger is a 2023-25 fellow of Carnegie Hall’s Ensemble Connect program.
+Currently based in New York City, Durrenberger is a 2023-25 fellow of Carnegie Hall’s Ensemble Connect programme.
 Other competition experience includes winning the 2021-22 Borromeo String Quartet Guest Award, third prize at the 2018 Irving M. Klein International String Competition and first prize at the 2017 Cleveland Insitute of Music Concerto Competition.
 She was also a semi-finalist of the 2022 International Violin Competition of Indianapolis.

 This year’s jury comprised Colin Carr, Arthur Haas, Katherine H. Murdock, Soovin Kim and Ingrid Matthews.